Therapy for Anxiety— Sacramento, San Francisco, Bay Area, Austin

 Anxiety Therapy: Treatment

 There’s good news about anxiety, which is that it can get better.
 It’s one of the most treatable mental health conditions.
-Best practices in mental health care to treat anxiety include medications and talk therapy.
+Best practices to treat anxiety include medications and talk therapy.

 My Approach to Anxiety Therapy

 My approach to therapy for anxiety is highly specific to the individual.
 This is an approach I’ve developed because even though evidence-based approaches for anxiety have shown promising research results, their efficacy with each person can vary a lot.
-In therapy we say, “One size does not fit all,” referring to the individual needs of each person.
-So I try to find the right combination of interventions and perspectives that can help the person move toward their specific goals with anxiety.
+In therapy we say, “One size does not fit all,” acknowledging the unique needs of each person.
+By finding the right combination of interventions and perspectives that can help the person move toward their specific goals, I’ve had great results in supporting people who have high anxiety.

-In general, I start by helping a person understand where anxiety shows up in their lives and how it affects their work, relationships, and self-esteem.
-From there, we work together to understand why anxiety has become so intense for the person.
-We are often looking at early life experiences.
+A good starting place is understanding where anxiety shows up in a person’s life and how it affects their work, relationships, and self-esteem.
+From there, we work together to understand why anxiety has become so intense.
+We are often looking at early life experiences and more recent precipitating events.
 With some clients, we may be discussing trauma or family dynamics in depth.
-This is a very eye-opening phase that often presents multiple “a-ha” moments for clients because it’s a rare opportunity to connect the dots between childhood, family, and current beliefs and behaviors that fuel anxiety.
-With this newfound emotional awareness and an understanding of the origin of anxiety for this person, the focus can shift to the kind of life they want to live.
+This is a very eye-opening phase that often presents multiple “a-ha” moments for clients because it’s a rare opportunity to connect the dots between childhood, family, and current events that fuel anxiety.
+With this awareness and an understanding of the origin of anxiety for this person, the focus can shift to the kind of life they want to live.
 This might seem like a broad question but it’s a much more helpful question than, “how do I get rid of anxiety?”
 It’s the difference between focusing on putting out fires vs focusing on growth and progress.
 It’s a challenging and growth-provoking part of anxiety therapy because when confronted with what we want rather than what we don’t want (the language of anxiety), we have to be honest about our needs and dreams in life.
 That’s big and powerful.
 You might need some tissues for that part.

 Anxiety Therapy in California and Texas: Conclusions